 - How do I apply to adopt a rabbit?
 The adoption process starts by completing our Online Adoption Application.
 If you have seen or visited with a rabbit you like, please specify the name on your application.
 Otherwise, you do not need to name a rabbit in order to submit your application.
 You may also call us at 512-444-EARS (3277) for additional information or questions.

 - What is the adoption fee?
-The fee to adopt is $85 for a single rabbit and $110 for a pair.
+The fee to adopt is $110 for a single rabbit and $85 for a bonded pair.
 All rabbits are spayed or neutered prior to adoption.
 You will be required to sign an adoption contract.
 The adoption fee includes a packet of educational materials.
 We encourage you to also purchase supplies at the time of adoption.

 - What about cages and other supplies?
 Many first time adopters want suggestions on cages, accessories, food, etc. This is part of the service we provide when you are approved to adopt a rabbit from HRRN.
 We encourage you not to purchase any items or supplies, especially a cage, without speaking to us first.
 Many cages available in pet stores are not large enough to accommodate bunny and all accessories, or pose other problems (such as ease of cleaning).
 Many are pretty to look at (and expensive) but in the long run prove problematic.
 We can make suggestions for everything your rabbit will need and where to purchase.
 Plus, if you purchase from our Bunny Boutique at the time of adoption, you help support our shelter rabbits and rescue efforts!
 You may order a cage from HRRN at the time your application has been approved so it will be ready when you bring home your new rabbit companion.
 The cages we build and sell are affordable and extremely functional as opposed to many “designer” cages available in stores or on-line.
 Plus, we make sure you get the right size for your rabbit/s.
 In most instances, having a cage built does not add any additional time to the adoption process.